 Selection criteria are based on the use of selection variables.
-In some cases, selection variables are mobile device properties, such as the Terminal ID.
+Some selection variables are preset, or you can create your own

-You can place numbers and strings directly in the selection criteria string, with or without quotes.

-NOTE Selection criteria strings are case sensitive.
+You can place numbers and strings directly in the selection criteria string with or without quotes.
+Selection criteria strings are case sensitive.